Elskom/build-dotnet/README.md

 Input | Default Value | Description
 --- | --- | ---
-SOLUTION_FILE_PATH | | Filepath of the solution of which contains all the projects to be packed, relative to root of repository
+SOLUTION_FILE_PATH | `''` | Filepath of the solution of which contains all the projects to be packed, relative to root of repository
-PACKAGE_PATH | | Path to store all generated nuget packages, relative to root of repository TEST | `false` | Flag to toggle running unit tests for the projects built, disabled by default PACK | `true` | Flag to toggle packing the projects built, enabled by default
+TEST | `false` | Flag to toggle running unit tests for the projects built, disabled by default PACK | `true` | Flag to toggle packing the projects built, enabled by default